 It’s important to keep in mind that Hubspot’s CRM is extremely lightweight.
 It is really only an option for small to midsize businesses that have never used a CRM before.
 Of course, the solution is brand new on the market.
 There may come a day when this free CRM can compete swing for swing against a solution like Salesforce (who also has a companion marketing automation solution).

 InStream is a fairly new CRM, but it’s great for small businesses.
-It’s free for 2 users, and includes unlimited lists, social integrations, and basic integrations.
-InStream’s upgrade price is roughly $11.36/user/month (it’s £8/user/month).
+It’s free for one user and 100 contacts, and includes unlimited lists, social integrations, and basic integrations.
+InStream’s upgrade price for the Basic plan is $10/user/month.